lironui/GeoSR/README.md

 Download the datasets from the official website and split them yourself.

-Split the training and validation sets for super resolution and semantic segmentation.
+Split the training and validation sets for super-resolution and semantic segmentation.
 ```
 python GeoSR/tools/seg_sr_split.py \
 --basic-path "data/uavid/uavid_train_val" \